Overview

 1500 GB Disk Space

-You can view the number of resources that are available and can be used, as well as the number of resources already consumed.
-Based on the resources available here, you can allocate resources during the creation of a database cluster.
+You can view the number of resources that are available and can be used, and the number of resources already consumed.
+You can allocate resources when creating a database cluster based on the available resources.
 For resource allocation, contact IONOS Cloud Support.

 Last updated